tumagonx/nwjs_docs_old/How-to-run-apps.md

 On Mac OSX, a folder or `.nw` file can be dropped onto the nw.app application bundle.
 On the Mac OSX Terminal (commandline), you can use nw like this (assuming it's installed to the Applications directory):

-    open -n -a nwjs "/home/path/to/app"
+    open -n -a nwjs --args "/home/path/to/app"

 In some cases it may be faster to invoke the nw binary inside the application bundle directly via the following: